digitaltrails/vdu_controls/README.md

 #### Technical background

 Historically, there was little need to frequently adjust display brightness.
-Most displays were just set to something confortable and that's where they remained.
-This changed on the introduction of HDR (High Dynamic Range) displays.
-HDR displays use brighter backlights to achive increased dymanic range and contrast.
+This changed with the introduction of HDR (High Dynamic Range) displays, these displays use brighter backlights to achive increased dymanic range and contrast.
-These brighter displays better cope with very bright conditions, but they often need to be turned down when the ambient light level descreases.
+Consequently, newer displays can cope better with very bright conditions, but they often need to be turned down when the ambient light level descreases.
 I created `vdu_controls` to allow me to more easily adjust my own displays.

-`vdu_controls` communicates with displays by using either [ddcutil](https://www.ddcutil.com/), a command line utility, or the [ddcutil-service](https://github.com/digitaltrails/ddcutil-service), a D-Bus service interface to the [libddcutil](https://www.ddcutil.com/api_main/) library.
+`vdu_controls` communicates with displays by using either [ddcutil](https://www.ddcutil.com/), a command line utility, or the [ddcutil-service](https://github.com/digitaltrails/ddcutil-service), a D-Bus interface to [libddcutil](https://www.ddcutil.com/api_main/).
 The `ddcutil` command line utility is commonly available in most Linux distributions.
-The D-Bus `ddcutil-service` is relatively new and less widely distributed, it is the more preferable of the two because its faster, more reliable, and more featured.
-If `ddcutil-service` is detected it is prefered by default, otherwise `vdu_controls` falls back to `ddcutil`.
+The D-Bus `ddcutil-service` is relatively new and less widely distributed.
+The service is preferred, it's faster, more reliable, and supports DPMS and hotplug events.
+If `ddcutil-service` isn't available `vdu_controls` falls back to the `ddcutil` command.
 (ddcutil-service is relatively easy to build, does not run as root, a custom DIY install realtively simple.)

 Both `ddcutil` and `libddcutil` interface to the VESA standard *Display Data Channel* (**DDC**) *Virtual Control Panel*  (**VCP**) interface.
-They  provide a robust interface that is tolerant of the vagaries of the many OEM DDC implementations and GPU drivers. `Vdu_controls` includes a plugin option for interfacing to non DDC displays, such as laptops, but no plugins are currently bundled.
+Both the command and the library  provide a robust interface that supports many different OEM DDC implementations and GPU drivers.

+`Vdu_controls` supports a _virtual-DDC plugin_ for interfacing to non DDC displays, such as laptops.
+No complete plugins are currently available (a sample incomplete template bash script is included).

 Does adjusting a VDU affect its lifespan or health?
 ---------------------------------------------------